 Problem Solution Error Detection is reporting errors in dllhost.exe or TestCon32.exe. • To prevent Error Detection from reporting errors on dllhost.exe or TestCon32.exe, exclude the executable from the list of modules to check.
 COM Call Reporting is not logging calls to my object or component. • Error Detection logs methods only for COM interfaces that it has been instructed to recognize.
 To tell Error Detection about your ActiveX control, select Enable COM method call reporting on objects that are implemented in the selected modules under COM Call Reporting in the Options/Settings dialog box.
 Error Detection is not reporting COM interface leaks in my object or component.
-To collect COM interface leak information, select Enable COM object tracking under COM Object Tracking in the Options/ Settings dialog box, then select the COM classes to monitor.
-To track your own objects, review the list of COM classes in the COM Object Tracking settings and select only your classes.
+To collect COM interface leak information, select Enable COM object tracking under COM Object Tracking in the Options/ Settings dialog box, then select the COM classes to monitor. • To track your own objects, review the list of COM classes in the COM Object Tracking settings and select only your classes.
 If you are unsure which classes to select, select All COM classes.
 Error Detection appears to hang and not respond for a long time after I stop exercising my component. • Error Detection is waiting for dllhost.exe to time out and terminate the process.
 When dllhost.exe terminates, Error Detection will perform the final memory, resource and interface leak detection.
-Why does IIS startup and then hang?
-Error Detection requires Administrative privileges to debug a service.
+Why does IIS startup and then hang? • Error Detection requires Administrative privileges to debug a service.
 If the account used does not have Administrator privileges, IIS will either hang or terminate almost immediately with an error.
-Error Detection is not returning symbol information Ensure your symbol paths are defined at the project level, under the project settings, not at the solution level.
-I cannot instrument my code for Error Detection when I compile automatically via my command line batch process (using VCBUILD.EXE). • If you are using Visual Studio .NET 2003 or Visual Studio 2005: In order to instrument your code when you call the compiler from the command line, you need to use the NMVCBUILD variant installed with DevPartner.
+I cannot instrument my code for Error Detection when I compile automatically via my command line batch process (using VCBUILD.EXE). • To instrument your code when you call the compiler from the command line, you need to use the NMVCBUILD variant installed with DevPartner.
 Refer to "Instrumenting Native C/C++ Code with nmvcbuild" for more information about compiling with NMVCBUILD.
-If you are using an earlier version of Visual Studio: In order to instrument your code when you call the compiler from the command line, you need to use MakeFiles.
-Refer to "Running FinalCheck from the Command Line" in the online help for more information on MakeFiles.
 I receive errors when I try to build my target application with instrumentation for Error Detection under Windows Vista. • Error Detection creates data files for each target application.
 You must ensure that you have write access to the directory containing the target executable before starting Error Detection.